bacoords/block-theme/readme.md

 And some differences:

 - Gutenberg/block-first from the ground up
-- No more Underscores or Bootstrap 😮
+- No more Bootstrap 😮
 - Works _with_ the design language of Gutenberg, instead of against it
 - Approachable, but modern, PHP best practices